 Insect & Disease Control

-Ornamental trees, shrubs and floral plant-scapes will add beauty to any home or business and can significantly increase the value of any property.
-Our tree and shrub insect & disease control program will eliminate and restrain damaging insects such as Japanese beetles, bag-worms, mites, grasshoppers and other leaf-chewing insects.
+Ornamental trees, shrubs, and floral plants enhance any home or business and can boost property value.
+Our insect and disease control program eliminates harmful pests like Japanese beetles, bagworms, mites, grasshoppers, and other leaf-chewing insects.

 Insect & Disease Control - FAQ's